AaronL1011/mechmate/README.md

 docker compose up -d mechmate
 ```
 3. Access the application at `http://localhost:3000` (or otherwise configured port / domain)

+**Note**: Some infra config assembly required, feel free to ask how to roll it yourself.
+I'm personally running this on a home server and expose the service via a private VPN between my personal devices, with SSL & domains configured via cloudflare & an nginx reverse-proxy.

 ### Development